‘The Bachelorette’ 2019 Spoilers: Hannah Brown Heads To Latvia For Episode 6

 According to Reality Steve’s latest Bachelorette spoilers shared via Twitter, Hannah and her guys are currently filming in the European country of Latvia.
 He details that Brown and some of the guys had a group date that involved shopping at a central market in the city of Riga.
 It looks like suitors Connor Saeli, Dustin Kendrick, Dylan Barbour, Mike Johnson, and Tyler Cameron were some of the guys involved in this outing.

-The Instagram spoiler account @bachelor.spoilers added that Luke Parker was spotted on that group date too, thanks to a photo they received from someone, as was Jed Wyatt.
+The Instagram spoiler account @bachelor.spoilers added that Luke Parker was spotted on that group date, too, thanks to a photo they received from someone, as was Jed Wyatt.
 Reality Steve noted the same thing via Twitter, and that means that Garrett Powell and Peter Weber get one-on-ones with Hannah in Latvia.

-Reality Steve also said via Twitter that Hannah had a one-on-one with one of her bachelors in the town of Sigulda, and apparently they went bungee jumping.
+Reality Steve also said via Twitter that Hannah had a one-on-one with one of her bachelors in the town of Sigulda, and apparently, they went bungee jumping.
 It isn’t known yet which guy received that date, or what the other outing in Latvia will be.

 (SPOILER): Hannah on her group date today at the central market in Riga, Latvia.
 In the pic from left to right: Dustin, Dylan, Tyler C, Mike, and Connor S. pic.twitter.com/qoUroJZ6vb